-Surface Water WDS Verification: Provide the name of surface water waterbody (including the nearest sur proximate distance to the Name (s) Tooley Creek and tributaries.
-Distance(s) The nearest natural surface water approximately 150 m northwest of body to the Site is a tributary of Toof the Site. oley Creek, located Based on all available information an d site knowledge, it is my opinio n that: S ampling and Monitoring g Program Status: The current surface water monitoring program continues to effectively characterize the surface water conditions, and includes data that relates upstream/background and downstream receiving water conditions: ○ Yes6 No The MECP approved the suspension monitoring program due to const Highway 401/Courtice Road interchas approved the suspension of the are holding the surface water monabeyance. ruction activities for the change and more recently ne sondes placement and 2) All surface water sampling for the monitoring period being reported was successfully completed in accordance with the Certificate(s) of Approval or relevant authorizing/control document(s) (if applicable): Yes No Not applicable (No C of A, authorizing / control document applies) If no, specify below or provide det ails in an attachment.
-Surface Water Sampling Location anation for change tion, additions, deletions) Date Tooley Creek The surface water monitoring program remains suspended since 2016 and is currently held in abeyance by MECP approval.
-1-Apr-2016 a) Some or all surface water sampling and monitoring program requirements for the monitoring period have been established outside of a ministry C of A or authorizing/control document.
-YesNoNot Applicable b) If yes, all surface water samplin under 3 (a) was successfully comp established program from the site frequencies, locations and parame Technical Guidance Document: leted in accordance with the , including sampling protocols, ○ Yes○ No6 Not Applicable If no, specify below or provide details in an attachment.
+Surface Water WDS Verifica ation: Provide the name of surface water waterbody (including the nearest sur proximate distance to the Name (s) Tooley Creek and tributaries.
+Distance(s) The nearest natural surface wate approximately 150 m northwest r body to the Site is a tributary of To of the Site. ooley Creek, located Based on all available information an d site knowledge, it is my opinio on that: Sa ampling and Monitorin g Program Status: 1) The current surface water monitoring program continues to effectively characterize the surface water conditions, and includes data that relates upstream/background and downstream receiving water conditions: YesNo The MECP approved the suspensi monitoring program due to const Highway 401/Courtice Road inter has approved the suspension of t are holding the surface water monabeyance. truction activities for the change and more recently he sondes placement and 2) All surface water sampling for the monitoring period being reported was successfully completed in accordance with the Certificate(s) of Approval or relevant authorizing/control document(s) (if applicable): Yes No Not applicable (No C of A, authorizing / control document applies) If no, specify below or provide det tails in an attachment.
+Surface Water Sampling Location lanation for change tion, additions, deletions) Date Tooley Creek The surface water monitoring pro 2016 and is currently held in abe 1-Apr-2016

+3) a) Some or all surface water sampling and monitoring program requirements for the monitoring period have been established outside of a ministry C of A or authorizing/control document.
+YesNoNot Applicable b) If yes, all surface water sampling under 3 (a) was successfully comp established program from the site frequencies, locations and parame Technical Guidance Document: leted in accordance with the , including sampling protocols, ○ Yes○ No● Not Applicable If no, specify below or provide details in an attachment.
 Surface Water Sampling Location anation for change ion, additions, deletions) Date 4) All field work for surface water investigations was done in accordance with standard operating procedures, including internal/external QA/QC requirements, as established/outlined as per the Technical Guidance Document, MOE 2010, or as amended.
 (Note: A SOP can be from a published source, developed internally by the site owner's consultant, or adopted by the consultant from another organization): YesNo Not applicable.